Volunteer Trail Safety Patrol - East Bay Regional Park District

 You and your horse must also pass a rigorous certification test, administered by a mounted District Police officer.
 You will be tested on your skills and your horse will be evaluated for training and temperament.
 The horse must be able to tolerate a variety of potentially frightening experiences.
 Anything that the mounted patroller may encounter in a park -- from children waving balloons in the horse's face to charging off-leash dogs -- must not cause the horse to do anything dangerous.
 You will be required to transport your horse to your initial certification and to annual re-certification rides thereafter.

-The Volunteer Mounted Patrol has a substantial waiting list for membership.
 If you are interested, please request more information by completing the online form.
-Our Volunteer Coordinator and the Volunteer Mounted Patrol's membership coordinator will each contact you, and you will be placed on the waiting list.
-When your name reaches the top of the list, you will be contacted again to schedule your initial certification ride.
+Our Volunteer Coordinator and the Volunteer Mounted Patrol's membership coordinator will each contact you.

 parkpatrol.org